-The Victoria College is participating in the Federal Work-Study program during the 2004-2005 school year.
-All students interested in participating in the FWS program for this year must first apply for the Federal Pell Grant and have received an award letter from The Victoria College Financial Aid office.
+The Victoria College participates in the Federal Work-Study program.
+All students interested in participating in the FWS program must first apply for the Federal Pell Grant and have received an award letter from The Victoria College Financial Aid office.
 For additional information, please stop by the Victoria College Human Resources office.